 Regionally, Drew has directed for such companies as Great Lakes Theater, Idaho Shakespeare Festival, PlayMakers Repertory Company, Portland Stage Company, Perseverance Theatre, Boise Contemporary Theater, The Actors Company Theater, Clubbed Thumb and Page 73.

-In addition to work as a private coach, Drew has directed and guest taught for many of the country’s leading actor training programs, including the Juilliard School, NYU’s Graduate Acting Program, SUNY Purchase, the University of Delaware’s PTTP, the University of Washington’s School of Drama and the Department of Dramatic Art at the University of North Carolina Chapel Hill.
+In addition to work as a private coach, Drew has directed and guest taught for many of the country’s leading actor training programs, including the Juilliard School, NYU’s Graduate Acting Program, SUNY Purchase, the University of Delaware’s PTTP, the University of Washington’s School of Drama, the Department of Dramatic Art at the University of North Carolina Chapel Hill, the University of Southern California School of Dramatic Arts, and the Academy of Music and Dramatic Arts in Los Angeles.

 As an actor, Drew appeared on Broadway in Wendy Wasserstein’s An American Daughter.
 He was a founding member of East Coast Artists, a performance collective under the leadership of Richard Schechner, with whom Drew devised and performed in Faust/gastronome, The Three Sisters and Amerika.
 He toured the country as a member of Maurice Sendak’s national children’s theater, The Night Kitchen, playing the role of Alligator in the Sendak/Carol King musical, Really Rosie.
 In addition to roles at regional theaters, he had a recurring role on the ABC-TV soap opera One Life to Live and appears in the films, Lazy Eye, Memorial Day, Sixteen Candles, and Class.